Our Charity Registration Service, available to member groups, is designed to make the process of registering as a charity as simple as possible.

 What if our income is under £5,000?

-Then you don’t need to register, and indeed can’t.
+If you are based in England and Wales then you don’t need to register, and indeed can’t.
 The Charity Commission will only register groups with an income of over £5,000.
 However, you do still have charitable status and so are subject to charity regulation, as well as being eligible for Gift Aid and other benefits – see here for more information.

 Why should we adopt the Making Music model constitution?